LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_4.md

 In the next section we will create our first rule using standard seclang format and then we will create a rule again using the CrowdSec AppSec Rule Language.

 **Within the codebase Outofband rules can **never** become disruptive because by the time the outofband is evaluated, the remediation component has already been informed to disrupt or not.

+In the next step lets write our own rules using the knowledge we gained so far!